 Contract research organizations (CRO) are the companies that provide support to the pharmaceutical, biotechnology, and medical device industries in the form of research services outsourced on a contract basis.

-What type of services does a CRO provide?
+What type of services does a CRO (Contract Research Organization) provide?

 CRO provides services such as